Expensify/App/contributingGuides/STYLE.md

     }
     ```

 -   Do not add spaces inside curly braces.

     ```javascript
     // Bad
-    const foo = { clark: 'kent' };
+    const foo = {clark: 'kent'};

     // Good
     const foo = {clark: 'kent'};
     ```

 -   Aligning tokens should be avoided as it rarely aids in readability and often
     produces inconsistencies and larger diffs when updating the code.

     ```javascript
     // Good